AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-tree.md

   <tr>
    <td><strong>Step 8</strong></td>
    <td>Is the slowness reproducible with a local instance?</td>
-   <td><br /> <p>Use <a href="/help/sites-developing/tough-day.md">Tough Day</a> to replicate "real world" conditions from the production instances.
+   <td><br /> <p>Use <a href="/help/sites-developing/tough-day.md">Tough Day</a> to replicate "real-world" conditions from the production instances.
 If this scenario is not realistic for the space of your development, make sure to test the production instance (or an identical staging one) in a different network context.<br /> </p> </td>
   </tr>
   <tr>
    <td><strong>Step 9</strong></td>